pele-python/pele/doc/system_class_tutorial.rst

 Using the system class
 ----------------------

-All of the tools in pygmin are modular, and can be used without a system class, but seting up a system class can make your life a *lot* easier.
-If you set it up once then access to all the tools in pygmin is simply one function call away.
-This tutorial is designed to show how use the system class to access the most common features of pygmin.
+All of the tools in pele are modular, and can be used without a system class, but seting up a system class can make your life a *lot* easier.
+If you set it up once then access to all the tools in pele is simply one function call away.
+This tutorial is designed to show how use the system class to access the most common features of pele.

 .. note::
   This tutorial mirrors an example in the examples folder.